pokeclicker/pokeclicker-wiki/data/Battle Points/overview_description.md

 Battle Points are the red currency earned from the [[Battle Frontier]].

 Defeating higher stages of the Battle Frontier awards more Battle Points.
-A calculator is available on the [[Battle Frontier page]].
+A calculator is available on the [[Battle Frontier]] page.

 ::: collapsed Battle Point Earnings Formula
 $$ \text{Battle Points} =\text{Stage Beaten} \times \text{Battle Multiplier} $$